-- Increases risk to patient and provider, alike - Waters down the quality of care received by patients - Devalues the dental assisting profession - Could worsen the workforce shortage
+- Increases risk to patient and provider, alike - Devalues the dental assisting profession - Decreases the quality of care received by patients - Could actually worsen the workforce shortage

 Proponents of the bill believe it will solve the dental assistant shortage, but there are dental assistant shortages in every state, including in those states where requirements for entry into the field are much less rigorous than Oregon's.
 Removing a necessary safety measure will not solve the dental assisting shortage, and it could make it worse.